ayoubedd/project42/README.md

 - **Link:** [philosophers](https://github.com/ayoubedd/philosophers)

 ### minishell
-- **Description:** This project is about creating a basic shell, which supports variable expansion, pipping, signal handling ...
+- **Description:** This is a team project is about creating a basic shell, which supports variable expansion, pipping, signal handling ...
 - **Technologies/Tools Used:** C, Make
 - **Key Learnings:** Get to know the shell by creating one (what's better than that ?).
 - **Link:** [minishell](https://github.com/ayoubedd/minishell)

 ### cub3d
-- **Description:** This project is about building a game like wolfenstein (using Raycasting)
+- **Description:** This is a team project is about building a game like wolfenstein (using Raycasting)
 - **Technologies/Tools Used:** C, Make
 - **Key Learnings:** Building games without a game engine is hard.
 - **Link:** [cub3d](https://github.com/ayoubedd/cub3d)